Nisarga-patil/FeatureSieve/README.md

 ## Usage

-To use Raven, you can simply download the raw of [`featureseive.py`](featureseive.py) and import it as
+To use featuresieve, you can simply download the raw of [`featureseive.py`](featureseive.py) and import it as

 ```py
 from featureseive import featureseive